HeadspaceMeditation/ginger-io.github.io/_posts/2022-10-31-open-sourcing-transformer-embeddings.markdown

 Today, we are [open-sourcing this package](https://github.com/ginger-io/transformer-embeddings/) and [publishing it to PyPI](https://pypi.org/project/transformer-embeddings/) to make it easy for anyone in the transformer and NLP communities to be able to use aggregated and pooled embeddings for phrases, sentences and paragraphs and documents, at varying levels of aggregation, in any of their applications.

-### You should use this if you...
+### You should use this if you want to...

-- To automatically apply tokenization (with the model defaults) before your model's forward pass.
+- Automatically apply tokenization (with the model defaults) before your model's forward pass.
-- To stack outputs from the model into a single, iterable array that map 1:1 with your input.
+- Stack outputs from the model into a single, iterable array that map 1:1 with your input.
-- To simplify interactions with any transformer model available on the [HuggingFace Model Hub](https://huggingface.co/models) for exploration and inference.
+- Simplify interactions with any transformer model available on the [HuggingFace Model Hub](https://huggingface.co/models) for exploration and inference.
-- To easily compare the impact of and then apply different pooling strategies (mean, max, min, pooler) on your downstream tasks.
+- Easily compare the impact of and then apply different pooling strategies (mean, max, min, pooler) on your downstream tasks.
-- To use your model on CPUs or GPUs, without worrying about if you asked PyTorch to use the right device.
+- Use your model on CPUs or GPUs, without worrying about if you asked PyTorch to use the right device.
-- To export the model and additional artifacts (custom scikit-learn / tree-based models, model cards, etc.) to S3.
+- Export the model and additional artifacts (custom scikit-learn / tree-based models, model cards, etc.) to S3.
-- To customize batch for different models as you play with them.
+- Customize batch for different models as you play with them.

-## You should _not_ use this if you...
+## You should _not_ use this if you want to...

-- Want to fine-tune the underlying embedding models or train new models.
+- Fine-tune the underlying embedding models or train new models.
 (We recommend [HF `transformers`](https://github.com/huggingface/transformers) or [`sentence-transformers`](https://github.com/UKPLab/sentence-transformers) as alternatives.)
+- Use TensorFlow / JAX for your deep learning models.

 `transformer-embeddings` is a battle-tested package for generating embeddings from transformer models in 10+ of our internal production workflows, running on CPUs and GPUs, for real-time and batch inference.
 We hope you use it, like it and it makes it easier for you to use transformer models, as it has for us :).